charlie-vf/genshin-recipes-blog/README.md

 - Filter favourites page by recipes the user has tried, instead of those being displayed as a separate page.
 - User stats (followers & following) when clicked navigate to the relevant content

-I believe these features would improve the user experience of this site:
+I believe these features would improve the user experience of this site for the following reasons:

 - the first for viewers of others' recipes and the owners of the recipes themselves as it would provide invaluable feedback on the reception of content amongst site users
 - the second as it would be less clunky than having two different pages for the content